pypa/setuptools/docs/userguide/distribution.rst

 Specifying Your Project's Version
 ---------------------------------

+Setuptools can work well with most versioning schemes.
+Over the years, setuptools has tried to closely follow the
+`PEP 440 <https://www.python.org/dev/peps/pep-0440/>`_ scheme, but it
-Setuptools can work well with most versioning schemes; there are, however, a few special things to watch out for, in order to ensure that setuptools and other tools can always tell what version of your package is newer than another version.
+also supports legacy versions.
+There are, however, a few special things to watch out for, in order to ensure that setuptools and other tools can always tell what version of your package is newer than another version.
 Knowing these things will also help you correctly specify what